 A discussion with Hans Smits (emeritus, University of Calgary), Carla Peck, University of Alberta; John Tidswell (President of The Social Studies Council and Robert Twerdoclib (Provincial Executive Council liaison to the Social Studies Council).

 Thank you to J.C.
-Couture, Hans Smits, and Larry Booi for assisting the ATASSC in this major endeavor.
+Couture, Hans Smits, and Larry Booi for assisting the ATASSC in this major endeavour.